dehen/Inventory-Profiles-Next.github.io/docs/installation/index.md

 ### 1. Install a mod loader

 To run this mod, you need a mod loader.
 There are two: [Fabric](https://fabricmc.net/) and [Forge](https://files.minecraftforge.net/net/minecraftforge/forge/).

-If you don't know which to choose, we recommend Fabric.
+!!! hint "If you don't know which to choose, we recommend Fabric."

 === "Fabric"